AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-05-16-elementalizing-names-for-breaking-bad.md

 seen.
 I recently binge-watched the entire five seasons of the show.
 In doing so, I noticed the unique presentation of the opening credits where cast members have an elemental symbol from the periodic table highlighted in their name, reflecting the importance of chemistry in the show (and also calling back to the design of the title).
-I wondered how the showrunners might have done this, and thought about writing a program to do this "elementalization" automatically.
+I wondered how the show runners might have done this, and thought about writing a program to do this "elementalization" automatically.

 <img src="/assets/images/elemental_cast.png" alt="Examples of the cast names with highlighted elements" width="50%" height="50%"/>